 In this Generic Trade review, we will be examining the truths behind these bold claims.
-We start by highlighting the strengths and weaknesses of the brokerage and its trading platforms and its effectiveness in futures trading before rating the nature of services availed here.
+We start by highlighting the strengths and weaknesses of the brokerage and its latest trading platforms launch, alongside its effectiveness in futures trading before rating the nature of services availed here.

 This Generic trade US review appreciates how this futures and options broker has leveraged advanced trading technologies to offer the best in class services.
 Commonly referred to as a specialty discount broker, Generic trade may be said to have been designed to help attend to futures and options traders looking for affordable platforms.
-It serves both local and international clients who are willing to surrender the convenience of advanced trading features and tools on the cross of discounted fees.
+It serves both local and international clients well, continuing to develop their trading platforms as can be seen by recent releases.

 Throughout this Generic trade review, you will notice the emphasis the futures broker has given to some aspects of their operations over others.
 Some of the key features pronounced throughout this broker’s website revolve around affordability and more freedom with regards to account operation.
 Undoubtedly, Generic trade brokers maintain some of the lowest trading fees around.
 But even more significant is the fact that it doesn’t call for specific minimum deposits, minimum trading balances or impose maintenance/inactivity fees.

 In exchange for the low cost and non-restrictive futures trading system, the generic trade system is deprived of key elements of successful trading.
-Unlike in most other discount brokerages, for instance, you won’t have access to a broker to help you complete a trade.
 The lack of educational materials or easy-to-interact with trading features further means beginner traders will have to widen their knowledge base elsewhere should they trade here.